XTribe/xtribe_games_manager_framework/README.md

 Copy this url and paste it in 'Manager URI' field in the settings of your game.
 Now, play your game to see the manager in action.

-Please notice that Xtribe needs to reach your manager so start it on a server that is someway reachable, that is having an url address or a fixed ip (e.g.:http://yourServerAddressOrIp:yourPort/).
+Please notice that Xtribe needs to reach your manager, so make sure to start it on a server that is someway reachable, that is having an url address or a fixed ip (e.g.:http://yourServerAddressOrIp:yourPort/).

 <a name="references"><a/>
 #References